postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 To use an existing collection for API documentation:

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
+1. Select **APIs** in the left sidebar, and then select an API and a version.
 1. Select the **Overview** tab.
 1. Select the **+** next to **Documentation**, and then select **Add existing documentation**.
 1. Select the collection you want to use for API documentation.